 During this COVID-19 declared emergency, LDH has approved fully licensed mental health practitioners to conduct assessments and evaluations via telemedicine/telehealth communications.
 Providers offering services via telemedicine/telehealth must use a secure, HIPAA-compliant platform, if available.
-If not available, providers may use everyday communication technologies, including audio-only delivery of telemedicine/telehealth services (e.g. telephone) or use of videoconferencing (e.g. Skype, FaceTime) programs that have reasonable security and privacy measures, with each recipient's consent.
-Facebook Live, Twitch, TikTok, and similar video communication applications are public facing and must not be used for telemedicine/telehealth services.
-Audio-only delivery is allowed only in situations where an audio/video system is not available or not feasible.
-Although a combined audio/video system is preferred, LDH is allowing providers to practice telemedicine/ telehealth through telephonic communications when appropriate.
+If not available during the public health emergency, providers may use everyday communication technologies, including audio-only delivery of telemedicine/telehealth services (e.g. telephone) or use of videoconferencing (e.g. Skype, FaceTime) programs that have reasonable security and privacy measures, with each recipient's consent.
+NOTE: Effective May 12, 2023, services provided using telehealth must include a secure telecommunication system which is compliant with HIPAA requirements.
+Facebook Live, Twitch, TikTok, and similar video communication applications are public facing and must not beused for telemedicine/telehealth services.
+Audio-only delivery is allowed only in situations where an audio/video system is not available or not feasible, and when provided in a manner that is consistent with the applicable requirements of HIPAA.
+Although a combined audio/videosystem is preferred, LDH is allowing providers to practice telemedicine/ telehealth through telephonic communications when appropriate.
 Texting and emails are not approved forms of telemedicine/telehealth.
 At minimum, there must be an audio connection.
 Providers must adhere to all telemedicine/telehealth-related requirements of their professional licensing board.

-There is currently no formal limitation on the originating site (i.e., where the recipient is located) and this can include, but is not limited to, a healthcare facility, a school or the recipient's home.
+There is currently no formal limitation on the originating site (i.e., where the recipient islocated) and this can include, but is not limited to, a healthcare facility, a school or the recipient's home.
 Regardless of the originating site, providers must maintain adequate medical documentation to support reimbursement of the visit.